FoalTS/foal/docs/versioned_docs/version-1.x/development-environment/create-and-run-scripts.md

+---
-# Create and Run Scripts
+title: Create & Run Scripts
+---

 Sometimes we have to execute some tasks from the command line.
 These tasks can serve different purposes such as populating a database (user creation, etc) for instance.
 They often need to access some of the app classes and functions.
 This is when shell scripts come into play.